conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/life_cycle.md

 At this point, the channel server will process the contents of the new packages to retrieve their metadata and update the repodata files.
 On the next CDN sync cycle, the artifacts will be distributed to the delivery network for faster access.
-Validation and CDN sync usually take less than 15 minutes after the CI is passing on `main`.
+Validation and CDN sync usually takes around 15 minutes after the CI is passing on `main`.
 From this moment on, users can install the new packages from the CLI.

 ### Post-publication particularities